Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: Connection to nonlocality

-\begin{theorem} After loosing $k$ particles of $N$-qubit three-uniform complete hypergraph state, we can derive the following violations of separability inequalities: \\ \\ In the first two cases, the quantum value is $1/2$ or $0$ if we instead consider even and odd $k$, respectively. \end{theorem} The proof can be found in \ref{prf:thm_robustness}.
-As a consequence of this theorem, and the fact that loosing a particle of a separable state cannot lead to an entangled state, we can deduce that three-uniform hypergraph complete states remain entangled if up to $\lfloor (N-4)/2\rfloor$ particles are lost.
+\begin{theorem} After loosing $k$ particles of $N$-qubit $3$-uniform complete hypergraph state, we can derive the following violations of separability inequalities: \\ \\ In the first two cases, the quantum value is $1/2$ or $0$ if we instead consider even and odd $k$, respectively. \end{theorem} The proof can be found in \ref{prf:thm_robustness}.
+As a consequence of this theorem and the fact that loosing a particle of a separable state cannot lead to an entangled state, we can deduce that $3$-uniform complete hypergraph states remain entangled if up to $\lfloor (N-4)/2\rfloor$ particles are lost.
 The first two cases guarantee this for even $N$, whereas the last two can be used when $N$ is odd.
+However, in order to detect non-locality rather than just entanglement after particle loss, Mermin-inequalities do not seem to be a very good choice.
+For $3$-uniform states it is not possible to detect nonlocality with our presented methods, however it is known that this is possible in the $4$-uniform case~\cite{gachechiladze2019quantum}.